 The Company has introduced the audit and supervisory committee system.
 The Audit and Supervisory Committee consists of one Full-time, Inside Member, one Full-time, Outside Member, and three other Outside Members.
 The Audit and Supervisory Committee Members perform audits by attending Board of Directors meetings, Business Strategy Meetings and other important meetings, interviewing Directors, auditing stores, etc., based on the audit plan.
 Meetings of the Audit and Supervisory Committee are held once a month, where the audit policy and audit plan are discussed and decided upon.

-The Nomination and Compensation Committee, consisting of one Inside Director and two Outside Directors, meets as necessary.
+The Nomination and Compensation Committee, consisting of two Inside Directors and three Outside Directors, meets as necessary.
 The Nomination and Compensation Committee is consulted by the Board of Directors, deliberates on the nomination of Directors and decisions on compensation, etc. for Directors other than Audit and Supervisory Committee Members, and reports the results to the Board of Directors.

 The Company holds Business Strategy Meetings once a week in principle, aside from Board of Directors meetings, to discuss individual management issues.
 Business Strategy Meetings are attended by Inside Directors, Full-time Audit and Supervisory Committee Members, Executive Officers, and Deputy General Managers appointed by the chairman according to agenda items.
 They discuss important policies on business execution concerning management and the performance of operations, and Business Strategy Meetings are significantly utilized for prompt management decision-making.